guibou/AdvantOfCode2017/README.md

 `src/DayX.hs` is the template to start each day, just replace the name "DayX" by "DayN".

-Starts stack with `stack ghci --no-load` to start a session and `:l YourDay'.
+Starts stack with `nix-shell --run 'cabal new-repl'` to start a session and `:l YourDay'.

 `Utils` contains a shitload of utils ;)